pypeaday/pype.dev/pype.dev/content/blog/thinking-in-diagrams.md

 can even remain somewhat unfinished (permitted you don't get yourself into a bind of treating diagrams as docs that you didn't clean up)

-Here's an example of what I mean - I'm working on a simple workflow to take my [[thoughts]] and post them to [[nostr]].
+Here's an example of what I mean - I'm working on a simple workflow to take [my-thoughts](/my-thoughts) and post them to [[nostr]].
 I started with a diagram like this...

 ![20250622112223_f1838d9b.png](https://cdn.statically.io/gh/pypeaday/images.pype.dev/main/blog-media/20250622112223_f1838d9b.png)